blissman/reactScavengerHunt/readme.md

 Start your server using ```$ npm start``` and allow your browser to detect your location.
 The unique image of your location should appear!

+## Using the App

+Navigate to the page, click on the button, and get the image for your location!

 =====

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).